SirBalefire/cs-go-config/README.md

 When you first install it please follow the next few steps.<br>
 They are here to make future updates of this config easy and painless.
 (Without compromising your changes)

-1. **Backup your: autoexec.cfg, crosshair, radar** if you changed any of this.
+1. **Backup your: autoexec.cfg, crosshair, radar, viewmodel** if you changed any of this.

 2. Copy the "cfg" directory to the following directory:<br>
    `...\Counter-Strike Global Offensive\csgo\`<br>